-Poets Reading the News also curate innovative, topical and creative events in the San Francisco Bay Area and beyond, ranging from workshops on complicity and erasure poetry to multidisciplinary performance happenings.
-In the past, we have hosted open mics, poetry readings, dance performances, art installations, community workshops, and fundraisers.
-In addition, we lead Poets Reading the News workshops at writing centers and universities.
+With Poets Reading the News, I have curated a range of topical creative events in the San Francisco Bay Area and beyond, ranging from writing workshops on complicity and erasure poetry to multidisciplinary art performances.
+In the past, these have included open mics, poetry readings, dance performances, art installations, community workshops, and fundraisers.